KochPJ/AutoPoseEstimation/README.md

 2. Generate labels: You can generate your own segmentation label, point cloud, and target pose with selection 3 and 4 of the Terminal User Interface.
 Otherwise, you can download our generated labels by following the instructions [here](https://github.com/KochPJ/AutoPoseEstimation/blob/main/label_generator/README.md).

+3. Extra Data: During data acquisition, we took every 50mm traveled an extra data sample, while the robot was moving.
+That data has no background image and a segmentation label can not be generated via background subtraction.
+However, we can use a segmentation model - once trained on the other data - to annotate the extra data.
+The extra data, in turn, can be used with the other data for the pose estimation training.
+However, experiments we conducted did not show any improvements when training with extra data.
+This might be due to poor labels related to motion blur and a time offset between the capured image and the robot pose.
+More detail can be found in the thesis report connected to this paper(see section Thesis Report below).

 # Background Subtraction
 If you want to investigate the training of our background subtraction model you can do that [here](https://github.com/KochPJ/AutoPoseEstimation/blob/b7e27e59aa1e5fd1f337615585ac569d41a74d03/background_subtraction/__init__.py).
 You can also download the data used for the training [here](https://github.com/KochPJ/AutoPoseEstimation/blob/b7e27e59aa1e5fd1f337615585ac569d41a74d03/background_subtraction/README.md)

 # Thesis Report
 This work is based on the MasterThesis by Paul Koch.
 If you are interested in more details, you can download the full thesis report [here](https://drive.google.com/file/d/14JZ0-bFKVdxH3xTPsmLR0Vqkz8tzS0uX/view?usp=sharing).